eclipse-glsp/glsp-website-source/content/documentation/protocol/content.md

     /**
      * Send an `initialize` request to the server.
 The server needs to be initialized in order to accept and
      * process other requests and notifications.
+The {@link InitializeResult} ist cached and can be retrieved
+     * via the {@link GLSPClient.initializeResult} property.
+     * Only the first method invocation actually sends a request to the server.
+Subsequent invocations simply
+     * return the cached result.
      *
      * @param params Initialize parameters
      * @returns A promise of the {@link InitializeResult}.